 7 tips for coping with loneliness

-Loneliness is something that we might encounter at various different life stages, so it can be helpful to have a few tools to hand to help you cope – and where possible, overcome it.
-Here are 7 ways to try and tackle feelings of loneliness that we hope you will find useful.
+Loneliness is something we might encounter at different life stages, so it can be helpful to have a few tools to help you cope with loneliness – and where possible, overcome it.

 1. Acknowledge how loneliness could be affecting your life